charliecalvert/CloudNotes/Assignments/React/AddressComponent.md

 ## Display State

-We now need to change what we display as our current state.
-At this point we are only part way to our solution, so we will simply get the second item in address-list, and display it to the user.
+We don't need to change our **render** method, but we do need to change what we display as our current **state** when the user clicks our **button**.
+Since we are only part way to our solution, we will simply get the second item in **address-list**, and display it to the user.

 Note that the constructor gets the first item, this method gets the second item.
 This helps you see how the system works, but does not fully explain how our code will work in the long run.